FireIceMan/GLC_framework/linguistics/Mandarin Chinese/README.md

-# a statistical tool to analyze the "scaling property" in English courpus
+# a statistical tool to analyze the "scaling property" in Chinese courpus